hydroper/as3parser/docs/new-syntax.md

 ## Function Body

-* Function bodies may consist of an expression.
+Function bodies may consist of an expression, in which case, either:

+* The offending token of the expression is inline.
+* The offending token of the expression is in a line whose indentation is higher than that of the previous token.
+* The offending token of the expression is `(`.

 ```
 const f = function(): Number (10)